luca-bassoricci/gitlab/doc/user/group/iterations/index.md

 > - [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/5077) in GitLab 14.1 [with a flag](../../../administration/feature_flags.md), named `iteration_cadences`.
 Disabled by default.
 > - [Changed](https://gitlab.com/gitlab-org/gitlab/-/issues/354977) in GitLab 15.0: All scheduled iterations must start on the same day of the week as the cadence start day.
 Start date of cadence cannot be edited after the first iteration starts.
 > - [Enabled on GitLab.com and self-managed](https://gitlab.com/gitlab-org/gitlab/-/issues/354878) in GitLab 15.0.
 > - [Changed](https://gitlab.com/gitlab-org/gitlab/-/issues/367493) in GitLab 15.3: A new automation start date can be selected for cadence.
 Upcoming iterations will be scheduled to start on the same day of the week as the changed start date.
-Iterations cadences can be manually managed by turning off the automatic scheduling feature.
+Iteration cadences can be manually managed by turning off the automatic scheduling feature.

 Iteration cadences automate iteration scheduling.
 You can use them to automate creating iterations every 1, 2, 3, or 4 weeks.
 You can also